opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    10 + It's time to make the default chart disappear when the filter is used (and the 2nd option chart is displayed)!
+    10 + It's time to make the default chart disappear when the filter is used (and the alternative chart is displayed)!
 Basically, we want this expression to do the exact opposite of what the previous did.
 The good news is: there is a way to do so, that doesn't require the rewriting of a whole new expression.
 All we need is to reuse our previous expression, and add one single character at the beginning of it: an exclamation mark ``!``.

 .. code-block:: javascript